20 Best Things To Do in Haleiwa (+ Top North Shore Attractions!)

 3. North Shore surfing lesson (this is for beginners)

-4. Hidden gems of the North Shore (from Honolulu)
+4. Hidden Gems of the North Shore (from Honolulu)

 🛌 Best places to stay on the North Shore: